okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/scim/submit.md

 * **Optional: link to demo video**: If you have a video that explains how to configure access to your SCIM application, enter the URL for it here.

-* **Link to Runscope test results**: A link to the Runscope site test results that show your application has successfully passed the SPEC test suite.
+* **Link to Runscope test results**: A link to the Runscope site test results that show your application passed the SPEC test suite.
 See [Test your SCIM API](/docs/guides/scim-provisioning-integration-prepare/main/#test-your-scim-api).

 * **Link to Runscope CRUD test results**: A link to the Runscope site test results that show your application has successfully passed the CRUD test suite.
 See [Test your Okta SCIM integration](/docs/guides/scim-provisioning-integration-test/).